 When subdivision lots drain to the rear it may be necessary to provide a private drainage system in private easements.
 This system shall be for collection of roof drains, footing drains, and surface run-off.
-This system shall be designed to meet the Uniform Plumbing Code requirements.
+This system shall be designed to meet the Uniform Plumbing Code requirements and shall be privately owned and maintained